telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 -   In these conditions, response time is about 373 milliseconds.
 -   The throughput was 82KB/s, which is about the 10% of NGSIv1 case’s throughput.
 -   Reliability is 100% (there were no errors).
--   The CPU and memory usages are stable.-
+-   The CPU and memory usages are stable.

 Response time is 75% higher, and the requests per second rate is 43% lower.
 We can conclude that NGSIv1 case can handle a higher data volume than NGSIv2, but the network usage is much higher (lower performance), then NGSIv1 has better data handling performance, but lower network usage performance.